Mehrdad Aghagholizadeh, Ph.D., P.E.

 I am a registered Professional Engineer (P.E.).
 My research has been published in leading structural engineering journals and presented at national and international conferences.
 In 2018, I received the American Society of Civil Engineers’ J. James R. Croes Medal for work published in the ASCE Journal of Engineering Mechanics.

-My research focuses on structural dynamics and earthquake engineering, rocking and self-centering systems, physics-based and probabilistic digital twin frameworks for structural health monitoring, and high-fidelity finite element and reduced-order modeling.
+Current research in the SEHM Lab focuses on structural dynamics and earthquake engineering, rocking and self-centering systems, physics-based and probabilistic digital twin frameworks for structural health monitoring, and high-fidelity finite element and reduced-order modeling.

 For research or collaboration inquiries, please feel free to contact me.